 Note about measurements: I refer to the standard US measurement of Creatinine and BUN in mg/dL, but have also supplied the converted numbers in mmol/L (BUN, or Urea) and µmol/L (Creatinine) for those outside the US.
 To convert BUN (Urea) from mmol/L to mg/dL, divide by 0.357 (or multiply by 2.8).
 To convert Creatinine from µmol/L to mg/dL, divide by 88.4.
 See Unit Conversion for more info and a calculator that will do the conversion for you..

 - Severe Kidney Failure: Values above 5.0 (442 µmol/L) indicate more severe kidney failure, and are often accompanied by clinical signs such as vomiting and lack of appetite.
-At this stage, fluids can be very important, especially when your dog is vomiting, and your dog may even need to be hospitalized for IV fluids (I personally feel it is best to bring them home at night, even if they need to stay at the vet's during the day, if at all possible).
-Antacids (Pepcid, Zantac or Tagamet) and Carafate (anti-ulcer medication) should be given, along with Reglan (metoclopramide) for vomiting if needed, with your vet's approval.
+At this stage, fluids can be very important, especially when your dog is vomiting, and your dog may even need to be hospitalized for IV fluids (I personally feel it is best to bring them home at night, if at all possible, even if they need to stay at the vet's during the day).
+Antacids (Pepcid, Zantac or Tagamet) or acid suppressors (such as Prilosec), should be given, along with Carafate (anti-ulcer medication) and Reglan (metoclopramide) for vomiting if needed, with your vet's approval.
 Protein in the diet may need to be reduced at this time to control symptoms, though if your dog does not want to eat, it's most important that you get some food into them, even if it isn't the best.
 Use the same supplements as recommended above (give fish oil, vitamin E, vitamin B-complex and CoQ10, do not give extra vitamins A or D).
 Note that when kidney function is seriously reduced, the amount of some medications, such as Pepcid, may also need to be reduced, due to the increased time it takes for the kidneys to clear them from the body.
 Be sure to discuss the dosage of any medications you are giving with your vet.

 - BUN (Blood Urea Nitrogen, also sometimes just called Urea) is also commonly used to diagnose kidney problems, although it is not kidney specific, and values may be elevated for other reasons, particularly if you did not fast your dog for 12 hours before the test was done.
 If BUN is slightly above normal but creatinine is in the normal range, the odds are that the kidneys are fine, especially if the urinalysis is also OK (normal urine specific gravity and no significant amount of protein in the urine).